 Talking with your doctor is the first step in getting the proper treatment for erectile dysfunction.
-The treatment process begins with a physical exam that can include examination of your vascular system, nervous system, thyroid, prostate and genitals.
+The treatment process begins with a physical exam that can include examination of your vascular system, nervous system, thyroid, prostate, and genitals.

 Penile injection therapy is the most effective non-surgical method for the treatment of erectile dysfunction.
-Penile injection therapy for erectile dysfunction is used as a second line therapy when oral medications have failed.
-Typically, in the office we prescribe a potent three drug combination injection consisting of phentolamine, alprostadil and papaverine.
+Penile injection therapy for erectile dysfunction is used as a second-line therapy when oral medications have failed.
+Typically, in the office, we prescribe a potent three-drug combination injection consisting of phentolamine, alprostadil, and papaverine.
 The injection is placed by the patient or his partner in the lateral aspect of the penis towards the base and under optimal conditions results in an automatic erection within 3-5 minutes.
 The medication works by causing relaxation of the smooth muscle in the blood vessels of the penis thereby allowing increased blood flow and subsequently an erection.
 There is an increased risk with penile injection therapy for priapism (a sustained erection lasting longer than 4 hours) and therefore dosing for penile injection therapy must be titrated carefully by a urologist.

 Psychogenic erectile dysfunction is when ED is caused by emotional rather than physical factors.
-Anxiety, depression and stress can both cause by themselves and contribute to erectile dysfunction.
+Anxiety, depression, and stress can both cause by themselves and contribute to erectile dysfunction.
 Although psychological counseling may be helpful, psychogenic ED can often be resolved with stress management and supportive care.
 Temporary treatment with oral medications is often very helpful as well.

 A physician's review of the medications you are presently taking may result in changes to them especially if they are known to cause erectile dysfunction.

-Non-invasive treatments that include the use of oral medications such as Viagra, Cialis and Levitra are all proven to improve blood flow to the penis by working directly on the blood vessels.
+Non-invasive treatments that include the use of oral medications such as Viagra, Cialis, and Levitra are all proven to improve blood flow to the penis by working directly on the blood vessels.
 They allow the arteries to expand to produce an erection.
 Note that while widely available today, they do not work for 20 to 30 percent of men.

 Vacuum pump therapy may be prescribed as a non-invasive alternative.
 The pump device is placed over the penis and a vacuum is created mechanically enhancing the flow of blood into the penis.
 A rubber ring placed at the base of the penis helps to maintain the blood maintaining the erection.
-These cannot be prescribed for patients with bleeding disorders, are on anti-coagulants or those with sickle cell anemia.
+These cannot be prescribed for patients with bleeding disorders, are on anti-coagulants, or those with sickle cell anemia.

 The patient inserts a small dose of medication directly into the urethral opening at the end of the penis where the medication becomes absorbed into the erectile tissue.
 This causes the blood vessels to relax so that the penis fills with blood and becomes erect.
-Possible side effects of intraurethral pellets include priapism (a sustained erection lasting longer than 4 hours) and a burning discomfort in the urethra from the pellet.
+Possible side effects of intraurethral pellets include priapism (a sustained erection lasting longer than 4 hours) and burning discomfort in the urethra from the pellet.

 At Urological Consultants of Florida, Miami Urologists David Robbins MD and Amery Wirtshafter MD understand that erectile dysfunction is a significant issue that can immensely impact a man's ego and esteem.
 We routinely screen our patients regarding the issue of impotence and erectile dysfunction.
 Each affected patient is assessed using the latest diagnostic technologies which may include color flow doppler imaging and subsequently an individualized treatment algorithm is developed that best suits each patient's needs and goals.